whiteker/Adventure-and-Fighting-game-based-on-pygame/README.md

 # Adventure and fighting game
 Based on pygame
-if you have any questoins, feel free to submit issues.
+if you have any questions, please submit issues.
 before running the code,you need to modify the image path.
 Looking forward to your fork.